 Online shopping is already widely adopted in Germany and the ecommerce market is predicted to keep growing.
 They boast one of the strongest markets in Europe with

 Our e-commerce feed marketing platform offers a user-friendly interface for online store owners and digital marketing agencies to manage data for multiple export channels in one place.

-We are also a Google CSS Partner - meaning we can give a 20-25% discount to merchants wanting to sell across 9 European countries - including Germany.
+We are also a Google CSS Premium Partner - meaning we can give a 20-25% discount to merchants wanting to sell across 9 European countries - including Germany.
 Get more info below.